tianocore/edk2-pytool-extensions/docs/using.md

 ### 1) I want to build a platform

 You have an EDK2 implementation, a platform DSC, and a platform FDF?
 Great!
-You are one settings file away from a great platform building experience.
+You are one [settings file](usability/using_settings_manager.md) away from a great platform building experience.

-If you use submodules, you will find stuart_setup helpful for submodule sync and update.
+Once your settings file is created and configured, you can use the [stuart commands](#what-can-ask-stuart-to-do) start building:

+1. `stuart_setup` - Syncs and updates submodules that your project uses.
-stuart_update walks through the environment and downloads all the tools that the environment says it needs.
+2. `stuart_update` - Walks through the environment and downloads all the tools that the environment says it needs.

-To build the platform and assemble a ROM according to your FDF, invoke stuart_build.
-Your UefiBuilder instance will provide the opportunity to tweak or override at every step of the process.
+3. `stuart_build` - Builds the platform and assembles a ROM according to your FDF.
+Your `UefiBuilder` instance (in the settings file) will provide the opportunity to tweak or override at every step of the process.

 ### 2) I want to manage a codebase